-No matter how long you’ve been married for or how happy you were in the beginning, marriages can end for a whole multitude of reasons.
+No matter how long you’ve been married or how happy you were in the beginning, marriages can end for a whole multitude of reasons.
 And if you’re entering into the first discussions with your partner about getting a divorce, it’s completely natural to feel sad, angry, conflicted, relieved, and a whole host of different emotions.
 Perhaps there’s something better waiting for you on the other side, but right now, it’s important to focus on the details and make sure that everything runs smoothly for yourself and your family.
 Maintaining your positivity is crucial both during and after a divorce to keep your mental health strong and make the process easier to deal with.

-Chances are, once you’ve decided that you’re going to divorce your partner or have had the discussion with them and came to a joint agreement, the next person you will be contacting is a divorce lawyer.
+Chances are, once you’ve decided that you’re going to divorce your partner or have had a discussion with them and come to a joint agreement, the next person you will be contacting is a divorce lawyer.
 A good divorce solicitor is essential to ensure that you can work through all the finer points of the divorce, and they might be able to point out things that you could have missed.
-If you have children together or share a lot of joint assets like a house, business or joint savings, your divorce solicitor will be able to provide legal advice and potentially mediation if needed when it comes to working out how you’re going to divide it all after the split.
+If you have children together or share a lot of joint assets like a house, business, or joint savings, your divorce solicitor will be able to provide legal advice and potentially mediation if needed when it comes to working out how you’re going to divide it all after the split.
 You can search for a divorce solicitor at Qredible if you don’t have legal representation as of yet.